What happens when the weather gets bad?

 But we know you’ve paid enough, and we’re not into deceiving our customers.

-Annually, we charge $10 for tickets and recently $5 for standing room if we sell out.
-We even offer free DVD’s of the show ($20 value) to backstage volunteers.
+Annually, we charge $12 for tickets.
+We even offer free DVD’s of the show ($25 value) to backstage volunteers.
 The amount covers enough in case a minimum amount of folks attend the show.

 It isn’t an appealing expense, especially if you feel like you’ve already poured out for tuition and costumes.
 But our ticket prices are well below average on purpose: so you can comfortably enjoy your child’s dance number at a reasonable price.
 We keep costs low so your child can dance.